kaimrdth/MJO-Tools/dashboard/resource-portal/README.md

 3. **User Training**: Ensure all staff understand favorites and verification systems
 4. **Performance Monitoring**: Track usage patterns to identify most valuable resources

----

-*The Resource Portal represents a collaborative approach to service delivery, transforming institutional knowledge into an accessible, actionable database that directly benefits both staff efficiency and participant outcomes.*